Jennifer Brown Research Laboratory

 To improve the lives of women and children who suffer complications in pregnancy and the newborn period.

-Complications of pregnancy such as preterm birth, poor fetal growth, and certain maternal medical disorders are closely associated with abnormal brain development in the offspring.
-Disturbances to brain development can lead to significant long-term problems for survivors and their families, and prevent affected children from fulfilling their education and employment potentials.
+Complications of pregnancy such as preterm birth, intrauterine growth restriction, and certain maternal medical disorders are closely associated with atypical fetal brain development.
+Disturbances to brain development in early life can lead to lifelong problems that prevent affected children from fulfilling their full potential.

 Who are we?

 - Dr Manuel Blesa Cábez